finance-quote/finance-quote/README.md

 ## CURRENCY

-    my $value = Finance::Quote->currency('15.95 USD', 'AUD');
+    my $value = $q->currency('15.95 USD', 'AUD');
+    my $value = Finance::Quote->currency('23.45 EUR', 'RUB');

-`currency` converts a value with a currency code suffix to another currency using the current exchange rate returned by the AlphaVantage method.
+`currency` converts a value with a currency code suffix to another currency using the current exchange rate as determined by the Finance::Quote::CurrencyRates method or methods configured for the quoter $q.
-AlphaVantage requires an API key.
-See Finance::Quote::AlphaVantage for more information.
+When called as a class method, only Finance::Quote::AlphaVantage is used, which requires an API key.
+See the introduction for information on configuring currency rate conversions and see Finance::Quote::CurrencyRates::AlphaVantage for information about the API key.

 ## CURRENCY\_LOOKUP